BCDA-APS/urRobot/docs/quickstart.md

 **Supported Operating Systems**

-- Red Hat Enterprise Linux (RHEL) 9
+- Linux (x86-64) - tested on Red Hat Enterprise Linux (RHEL) 9.
+Other distributions may work but have not been tested

 **Dependencies**